Fit as a Mama Bear

 Instructions

-• In a large bowl combine the first five ingredients.
+• In a large bowl combine the dry ingredients.
 Mix well and ensure there are no clumps from the coconut flour.

-• Melt the coconut oil and whisk together the remaining four ingredients.
+• Melt the coconut oil and whisk together the remaining wet ingredients until smooth.

-• Pour wet into dry and mix until everything is combined.
-Let sit in the bowl for 5-7 minutes.
-Coconut oil absorbs moisture so this will thicken the batter.
+• Pour the egg mixture into the dry ingredients and mix until everything is combined.
+Let it sit in the bowl for 5-7 minutes so that the coconut flour can absorb the liquid.

-• Lay a piece of saran wrap on the counter and place dough into the center.
-Wrap into a ball and place in the freezer for twenty to thirty minutes.
+• Lay a piece of plastic wrap on the counter and place the cookie dough into the center.
+Wrap into a ball, squeezing it tightly, and place iit n the freezer for twenty to thirty minutes.

 • Remove the dough from the freezer and place the ball between two pieces of parchment paper.

-• Roll until dough is about ¼ inch or slightly more thick.
+• Roll until dough is about ½ inch or slightly thick.

-• With a cookie cutter, cut the dough into desired shapes and use a silicone spatula to lay on a baking pan on parchment paper.
+• With a cookie cutter, cut the dough into desired shapes and use a silicone spatula to lay the cut cookies on a baking pan lined with parchment paper.
 Roll, cut, and repeat until all the dough is used.

-• In a small bowl combine the stevia and cinnamon.
+• In a small bowl combine the ssugar and cinnamon topping.
 Dust the cookies with the topping (you can also sift through a fine mesh strainer for this).

-• Cook in the oven for 8 minutes, flip the pan and cook for another five.
+• Bake in the oven for 10-12 minutes.
+They should be starting to turn golden but still soft.
 Remove from the oven, and let cool on the pan for thirty minutes.
 This helps them firm up so don't try to move them too early!

 Notes